 Vyvanse can help improve symptoms associated with ADHD, such as issues with focus and attention, as well as hyperactivity and impulsiveness.

-In January of 2015, Vyvanse became the first medication approved by the U.S. Food and Drug Administration for the treatment of binge-eating disorder in adults.
+In January of 2015, Vyvanse also became the first medication approved by the U.S. Food and Drug Administration for the

-Vyvanse hasn't been tested in children under age 6 who have ADHD, or in children under age 18 with binge-eating disorder.
-It is not approved for use as a weight loss drug or to treat obesity.
+Vyvanse hasn’t been tested in children under age 6 who have ADHD, or in children under age 18 with binge-eating disorder.
+It’s not approved for use as a weight loss drug or to treat obesity.

 Before using Vyvanse, tell your doctor if you have any pre-existing health conditions or if you take any other medications.
 Be sure to tell your doctor if you experience side effects.
-It is illegal and dangerous to share your prescription with someone else.
+It’s illegal and dangerous to share your prescription with someone else.

 Vyvanse works by altering the balance of chemicals in your brain and increasing norepinephrine and dopamine levels.
-Norepinephrine is a stimulant and dopamine is a naturally occurring substance that affects pleasure and reward.
+Norepinephrine is a stimulant, and dopamine is a naturally occurring substance that stimulates feelings of pleasure and reward.

 If you have ADHD, you may notice an improvement in your attention span.
 It can also help control hyperactivity and impulsiveness and improve concentration.
 It’s also used off label for treatment resistant depression and narcolepsy.
 It may improve depression, fatigue, sleepiness and wakefulness.

 - trouble sleeping